 Matt Goves (Percussion Instructor) has been active in the Greater Richmond area as a performer, clinician and educator since 1990.
-For the past 22 years he has worked with the Freeman band instructing both the marching group in the fall and the Percussion Ensemble in the spring.
+For the past 29 years he has worked with the Freeman band writing for and instructing the Marching Band in the fall and the Percussion Ensemble in the spring.
 He also serves as the percussion instructor for The Collegiate School and maintains his own private studio.
 Mr. Goves has had the pleasure of performing with the Richmond Symphony, The Commonwealth Winds and as a featured soloist the Virginia Commonwealth University Symphony.
 As well, he played an average of 250 shows a year with his band, The Ernies, whose music has been featured on video games, television shows and in movies.
 Most recently, Mr. Goves has become a student of Scottish Highland drumming and enjoys performing and competing with The Greater Richmond Pipes and Drums up and down the East coast.